bitops/simple-stats/README.md

-A little script I wrote to generate some simple statistics based on a list of numbers.
+A little script I wrote to generate some simple statistics based on a list of integers.

 ## License